Pinecone Database quickstart

 7. Clean up

-When you no longer need the example-index
+When you no longer need your example index, delete it as follows:

 For production indexes, consider enabling deletion protection.